Yeh Hai Mohabbatein’s Anita Hassanandani Doesn’t Care About Criticism If The Show Gets Good Ratings!

 Anita In Naagin 3

-After introducing to first Naagin (Karishma Tanna) Ekta Kapoor recently introduced to the second Naagin, Anita.
+After introducing to the first Naagin (Karishma Tanna), Ekta Kapoor recently introduced to the second Naagin, Anita.
 The producer shared the picture and wrote, "NAAGIN 3 welcomes @anitahassanandani as the second shape shifting snake woman!
 It's V FOR VENDETTA this season in INDIA'S most watched folklore supernatural franchise !!!
 Wait for NAAGIN 3 only on Colors!" - (sic)

 Comparisons With Mouni & Adaa